-- Agriculture is the primary land use of the area. - There is a mix of agricultural operations including grazing and crop farming in the area. - The area contains a variety of soil characteristics that range of soil class 2 to class 4, as shown on Map 3: Soil Classification.
+- Agriculture is the primary land use of the area. - There is a mix of agricultural operations including grazing and crop farming in the area. - Soils within the area are classified mainly as Class 3 soils, with Class 4 soils towards the southwest corner of the Plan Area as shown on Map 3: Soil Classification.